raspberrypilearning/scratch-3-phrasebook/en/step_4.md

-## Google translate
+## Google Translate

-Google translate is a new addition to Scratch 3.
-To add it to your program, you'll need to select the Google translate extension from the extensions menu.
+Scratch 3.0 has a Google Translate tool.
+You can find the tool in the Extensions menu.

 --- task ---
-Click the "Add extension" button on the bottom left corner of the screen as seen below.
+Click on the **Add extension** button in the bottom left-hand corner of the window.

 ![Scratch 3.0 Add extension button](images/extensionButton.png)

-Then choose "Translate".
+Then click on **Translate**.

 ![Scratch 3.0 Translate extension](images/translateExtension.png)

 --- /task ---

-Now, let's get our flags to say hello in their languages.
+Now make your flags say "hello" in their languages.

 --- task ---

-Make sure the spain sprite is selected and the code tab is selected.
+Click on the Spanish flag sprite to select it, and then click on the Code tab.

 ![spain sprite selected](images/spainSpriteSelected.png) ![Code tab selected](images/codeTabSelected.png)

-Create a variable `language` to store the selected language and make it available for all sprites.
+Create a variable called `language`.
+Make the variable available for all sprites.

 [[[generic-scratch3-add-variable]]]

-Add code to the spain sprite to set `language`{:class="block3data"} to "Spanish" and to `translate`{:class="block3extensions"} "Hello" into our `language`{:class="block3data"} variable and `say`{:class="block3looks"} that when you click it.
+Add code to the Spanish flag sprite so that, when the sprite is clicked:
+1. `language`{:class="block3data"} is set to 'Spanish'
+1. "Hello" is `translated`{:class="block3extensions"} into the language stored in the `language`{:class="block3data"} variable so the sprite can `say`{:class="block3looks"} the translated word

 ![Spain sprite](images/spainSmall.png)
 ```blocks3